 - Before I came here, apart from networking with people already living in the Middle East, I also consistently kept an eye out on the career pages of potential companies that I would consider working with and submitted my applications accordingly.

 - This process can be very draggy and exhausting at times, but as you already know, good things don’t come easy.
 Don’t give up on your search.
-Be rest assured that it would definitely be worth it.
+Rest assured that it would definitely be worth it.

 - Having a supportive mom who I can call and talk to anytime has definitely helped.

-- Having a partner who has been away from home himself and knowing what it felt and what it takes to get through such a journey helped me greatly.
+- Having a partner who has been away from home himself and knows what it feels like and what it takes to get through such a journey helped me greatly.

 - He always knew the right things to say and had always been there and reachable at any time of the day to address my emotional struggles of moving to Qatar and being away from home.

-- Having supportive friends who have been very encouraging and proud of me, who also make themselves available whenever I need someone to talk to, also helped me feel better.
+- Having supportive friends who have been very encouraging and proud of me and who also make themselves available whenever I need someone to talk to has also helped me feel better.

-- And from this I learned, sometimes you just need the right form of support and motivation from the right people to be able to achieve your best potential, live your dream and be the best version of yourself.
+- And from this I learned that sometimes you just need the right kind of support and motivation from the right people to be able to achieve your best potential, live your dream, and be the best version of yourself.